01 of 10

-Preparing the Parts for the Printable Glitter Cottage With the Full Front Porch
+Prepare Parts of Cottage With a Full Front Porch

 The printable glitter cottage with the full front porch has tiny parts and is the most difficult of the three houses in these instructions.
 Cut all the parts free carefully following the lines and fold everything as precisely on the lines as possible.

 In this case, the roof is glued to the side peaks, leaving the front peak free.
 The front edge of the roof may need to be trimmed to get it to fit on either side of the front peak of the cottage.
 Note that the roof is longer on the left side of the cottage than it is on the right.

 Assemble the Porch Roof Support

 Assemble the porch roof support by folding the sides back so that they make a triangle, then gluing the edges of the tabs behind them so that they hold the triangle together.
 The tabs will be used to glue the roof support to the front wall of the house.

 This is the hardest part to fold, depending on how thick your paper is.
 Fold this over the sharp edge of a ruler to get a tight crease.
 The yellow section of the column or post is the tab which you glue to the side to make the square post or column.
 If you find the posts are too much trouble to make from paper, cut lengths of dowel or round toothpicks to the correct length and paint them with acrylic paint.